House Cleaning Tips > Bedrooms > How to Clean and Deodorize Memory Foam Pillows

 If necessary, move the pillow to a room that has good air circulation or set up a fan near it if the enzymatic cleaner or vinegar hasn't dried yet.
 If you use a fan, set it on the lowest possible setting to avoid blowing the baking soda around the room.
 Once the pillow is dry, vacuum it thoroughly.

 If you need still need an extra deodorizing boost, the baking soda and sun methods above will work really well at removing urine odors.
-I recommend it as a very effective finishing touch.

-Keeping Your Memory Foam Pillow Clean:
+Keeping Your Memory Foam Pillow Clean

 Preventative measures are your best insurance to protect your pillow for years to come!

-Now that you have been through the stressful situation of trying to clean or having to replace your memory foam pillow, My very best advice: Purchase a liquid resistant pillow cover.
+Purchase a liquid resistant pillow cover.
 This will not only keep spills from saturating into the foam, but it will help keep out odors and body oils as well.